See more about my work as a trauma-informed editor and book coach at Rebecca Davis WordWorking.

 Rebecca Davis saw her first book published in 1987, With Daring Faith: A Biography of Amy Carmichael, which won the CS Lewis Award for Outstanding Christian Juvenile Fiction.
 She has gone on to write many more published books, including the Hidden Heroes series of true missionary stories, the Potter’s Wheel series of biographies of great Christians, and two devotional books for middle schoolers.
 Sonlight curriculum highly recommends the Hidden Heroes series, using such words to describe them as “marvelous,” “incredible,” “beautiful,” “challenging,” “dramatic,” “exciting,” and “glorious.”

 Since 2015, Rebecca has written or co-written several books on abuse, including Tear Down This Wall of Silence: Dealing with Sexual Abuse in Our Churches (with Dale Ingraham), Unholy Charade: Unmasking the Domestic Abuser in the Church (with Jeff Crippen), and Untwisting Scriptures that were used to tie you up, gag you, and tangle your mind.

 Rebecca has been married to Tim for over 35 years.
-For 24 of those years she homeschooled their four children, who are now all grown (three of them married, two grandchildren).
+For 24 of those years she homeschooled their four children, who are now all grown (three of them married, three grandchildren).
 She enjoys playing non-competitive games with family and friends.